kshetline/tubular_time/README.md

 `new DateTime('2021-11-07', 'America/New_York').getDiscontinuityDuringDay()` →<br>
 `{ start: '02:00:00', end: '01:00:00', delta: -3600000 } // fall back!`

-### Examples of big UTC shifts due to moving the International Dateline
+### Examples of big UTC offset shifts due to moving the International Dateline

 `// As soon as it’s midnight on the 30th, it’s instantly midnight on the 31st, erasing 24 hours:`<br>
 `new DateTime('2011-12-30', 'Pacific/Apia').getDiscontinuityDuringDay()`) →<br>